ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 _If you are running Python interactively, such as in IPython, you will need to type in the same import statement at the start of each interactive session._

-Try the following to see which version of pandas you are running:
+Try the following to see which version of Pandas you are running:

 ```python
 import pandas as pd